Historic Properties of Spokane

 Great Northern Depot Tower

-The Great Northern Railway Depot Tower stands as a physical reminder of the centrality of railroads in the emergence of Spokane as a regional distribution hub during the late 19th and early 20th centuries.
+The Great Northern Railway Depot Tower stands as a physical reminder of the centrality of railroads in the emergence of Spokane as a regional distribution hub during the late nineteenth and early twentieth centuries.
 Construction of the depot commenced in 1901.
 When it was completed in 1902 it was considered the finest depot west of Chicago.
 Countless passengers embarked and disembarked at the depot, which served famous passenger trains like the “Empire Builder.”
-The depot’s clock tower was retained when the station was demolished in the early 1970s in preparation for Expo ’74, the World’s Fair that Spokane hosted in 1974.
-It now stands as a city landmark in the heart of Riverfront Park, the centerpiece of the city.
+When the station was demolished in the early 1970s in preparation for Expo ’74, planners retained the clock tower.
+It is now a conspicuous landmark in the heart of Riverfront Park, the centerpiece of the city.